Which Collisions Are More Likely To Result in Tragedy?

 There are 6 million car accidents per year in America.
 On average, 1-in-6 of those crashes are fatal.
 Serious car accidents wreak devastation upon motorists and their families.
 Why does this happen?
-What kind of car accidents are more likely to result in tragedy?

 To help people understand the severity of extreme car crashes and how these accidents can be prevented, we’ve compiled a list of the five worst kinds of car accidents.